normanmunge/testing-ci-cd-demo/README.md

 ## React Testing

-Testing will mostly cover unit testing but other tests to consider are integration tests and end to end tests
+Testing will mostly cover unit testing but other tests to consider are integration tests and end to end tests.
+The repo is meant to help you get started with testing React apps.

 Tools used for testing are: